DMU-lilab/pTrimmer/README.md

       eg. data_R2.fq or data_R2.fq.gz

 #### \[-o|--outdir]
-      The output directory of the trimed fastq file
+      The existed output directory for the trimed fastq file

 #### \[-q|--minqual]
       The minimum average quality to keep after triming.
 The program will automatically